cubar/mqboard/Readme.md

 because the MQTT connection will persist.
 This allows you to correct any mistakes by uploading a known good set of scripts on the board.

+You can also see log messages (mqb view) and in your code you can decide which level of messages you want to see.

 So if you'd like to give it a try you will need:
 - a MQTT broker and its credentials.
 - a micropython esp32 (or esp8066) firmware.